rakinishraq/prisma/README.md

 ## Integrations

 - **OpenRGB:** An RGB perpipheral integration is in progress.
 Currently testing with the Wormier K87 ([SonixQMK firmware](https://sonixqmk.github.io//SonixDocs/compatible_kb/) supports many brands), Razer Blade 15 keyboard and Viper Mini.
+For now, iCue and Chroma support is available in Wallpaper Engine.
 - **Visual Studio Code:** Install the [extension](https://marketplace.visualstudio.com/items?itemName=dlasagno.wal-theme) and enable the theme in the Settings menu.
 - **Firefox/Thunderbird:** Install the Pywalfox [extension](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) and [application](https://github.com/Frewacom/pywalfox).
 The process for the latter may be complex for those new to Python/Pip.
 Tested with Librewolf.
 - **Obsidian:** Add an entry of your Vault's location in the config file under "obsidian" like the [example config file](https://github.com/rakinishraq/prisma#Configuration) below.
 For unsupported themes, edit the BG/FG colors using the Style Settings plugin usually (details in the "And More!" integration below).